readium/webpub-manifest/README.md

  <dd>A collection that contains one or more links, but doesn't contain any metadata or sub-collections.</dd>
  <dt>Manifest</dt>
  <dd>A manifest is a full collection that represents structured information about a publication.</dd>
+ <dt id="profile">Profile</dt>
+ <dd>A profile is a set of additional metadata, collection roles, link properties and restrictions applied to the strucute of a manifest.</dd>
 </dl>

 ### 1.3.
 Abstract Model